Partnership manager? What’s that? Is this a new career avenue? How do I start? And where?

 - Shape and understand the growth goals of the partners.

-- More than creation and association, they are inclined to nurture and maintain partner relationships.
+- More than creation and association, they are inclined to nurture and maintain partner relationships in the partnerships program.

 - Design policies for partnerships to grow that keep a constant check on issues and churn out solutions.
 Solutions that make both parties cross hurdles.